dmitrycello/yaglpp/docs/USAGE.md

 ![17.png](17.png)

-In the Solution Explorer, right-click the project's name and click **`Set as Startup Project`**, to set default running output application:
+In the _Solution Explorer_, right-click the project's name and click **`Set as Startup Project`**, to set default running output application:

 ![38.png](38.png)